thegrumpys/odop/docs/design/SizeSearch.md

 The default choice would be the {Result 1, 2 or 3} with the lowest "Objective Value".
 After the user selects one of the four points {Cancel = Start Point, Result 1, 2, or 3}, return to the main page with that set of values; the {Result 1, 2 or 3} size variable in FIXed status and the correct corresponding value of the "Objective Value".
-If the {Cancel = Start Point} was selected, it should be returned in FREE status.
+If the {Cancel = Start Point} was selected, the size variable should be returned in FREE status.

+SizeSeek should operate like SizeSearch except using the Seek algorithm.
+It will be necessary to prompt the user for the Seek variable and direction (MAX / MIN).